Ali-rashaideh/energy_forecasting_project/README.md

 ## Contact
-For questions or feedback, please contact Ali Rashaideh at alirashaideh@yahoo.com.
+For questions or feedback, alirashaideh@yahoo.com.